Select Page

 TRYX Panorama 360 AIO Review: Not a Typical AIO!

-Breaking free from these constraints, the TRYX Panorama 360 stands out with its expansive 6.5-inch AMOLED screen.
-Designed in an L-shape around the pump housing, the display is visible through both the side and front panels of tempered glass cases.
-Adding to its visual appeal, the screen boasts a glasses-free 3D effect.
+Far from the norm, the TRYX Panorama 360 sports a whopping 6.5-inch AMOLED display.
+L-shaped around the pump housing, the display is visible through the tempered glass side and front panels of cases.
+To make things more interesting, the display also has glasses-free 3D.

-Our team had the chance to test the white TRYX Panorama Non-ARGB 360, which currently retails for roughly £330.
-For comparison, the brand’s entry-level model, the TRYX Panorama 240, starts at around £290.
-So there’s no denying these 3D displays come at a premium.
-The big question we wanted to answer during our review?
-Whether the TRYX Panorama 360’s innovative tech delivers enough real-world benefits to justify the cost, or if it’s simply a flashy niche product.
-Let’s break down what makes this display stand out, or fall short in everyday use.
+We tried the white version of the TRYX Panorama Non-ARGB 360, currently priced around £330.
+For reference, the brand’s least pricey model, the TRYX Panorama 240, starts at around £290.
+So there’s no sugarcoating that these 3D displays are not cheap.
+What key question were we trying to answer in our review?
+Whether the TRYX Panorama 360’s innovative tech actually results in enough real-world utility to make the price tag worth it, or whether, for that price, you’re simply getting a flashy niche product.
+Here’s how this display performs — and what’s behind it — in day-to-day use.

 Box Appearance

-Flip it over, and you’ll find all the nitty-gritty details of socket compatibility, sizing, and fan specs, laid out clearly without overwhelming you.
-No jargon, no clutter, just straightforward info to answer your questions at a glance.
+Turn it over, and the full nitty-gritty of socket compatibility, sizing, and fan specs are right there in bright, clear type.
+No jargon, no clutter, just straight info to help you answer your questions at a glance.

-But the real magic happens when you lift the lid.
-Right there, greeting you, is the phrase “Unfolding Imagination,” a nod to TRYX’s knack for blending creativity with precision engineering.
-The water block’s built-in screen even has a clever little viewing window, teasing the tech inside like a sneak peek of something special.
+But the real magic comes when you crack the lid.
+Welcoming you, right there, is the phrase “Unfolding Imagination,” a tribute to TRYX’s ability to combine creativity and engineering precision.
+The water block’s built-in screen even comes with a clever little viewing window, as if to say “look at this tech inside, it’s something special.”

-Inside, every component feels thoughtfully curated.
-The pre-assembled ROTA Pro radiator and fans sit snug in their compartments, wrapped with care to avoid scratches or shifts during shipping.
-But the star of the show?
-That AMOLED-equipped water block, front and center, its sharp design practically daring you to imagine the builds it could inspire.
-It’s not just packaging, it’s an unboxing experience, designed to make you feel like you’re opening something truly next-level.
+Everything inside feels carefully curated.
+ROTA Pro radiator and fans pre-assembled (Nestled) But the star of the show?
+That AMOLED-equipped water block, front, and center, its sharp design almost invites you to envision the builds it might inspire.
+Packaging — it’s not just packaging, it’s an unboxing experience, designed to make you feel you’re opening some next-level shit.

 Inside Stuff

-The TRYX Panorama 360 cooler is designed for a hassle-free setup, starting with its versatile hardware.
-It comes with AMD mounting brackets and an Intel backplate that fits LGA115x, 1200, and 1700 sockets.
-To simplify installation, you’ll find specialized nuts and spacers included, plus twelve short screws to tightly fasten the radiator in place.
+The TRYX Panorama 360 cooler is built for a no-fuss setup, beginning with its flexible hardware.
+AMD mounting brackets are included, along with an Intel backplate compatible with LGA115x, 1200 and 1700 sockets.
+Specialized nuts and spacers come with the package to streamline the installation, as do twelve short screws to keep the radiator tightly secured in place.

-TRYX also throws in some handy extras: a 2-gram tube of their Alpha-01 thermal paste to optimize heat transfer and a PWM extension cable for seamlessly linking the fans to your motherboard.
-The step-by-step user manual walks you through assembly and setup in just five straightforward stages.
-For added convenience, QR codes are printed right in the guide, scan them to download the KANALI software or access quick-help resources online if you need a hand.
+TRYX also includes a few useful additions: a 2-gram tube of its Alpha-01 thermal paste to ensure maximum heat transfer, and a PWM extension cable to connect the fans to your motherboard.
+A step-by-step user manual guides you to assemble and set up everything in five simple steps.
+To make things easier, the guide has QR codes printed in it — Just scan and download the KANALI software or whatever you might need help with instantly online!

 Tryx Panorama 360 Technical Specifications